-Based out of South Florida the goal of Irish Eyes Stable is to breed quality thoroughbreds to successfully compete at the State and National levels.
+Based out of South Florida, the goal of Irish Eyes Stable is to breed quality thoroughbreds to successfully compete at the State and National levels.
 We have acquired well bred broodmares to breed to top sires.
 The foals are placed in the hands of the Vinson family at Verbarctic Farm.
 They are proven professionals who are best equipped to nourish, educate and train young horses in order to give them the best opportunity to flourish and succeed.
 Investors and partners of Irish Eyes Stable are not just sitting on the sidelines...they are part of the family.
-We believe that communication is essential and provide regular update on the progress of your horses so you always know what is happening at Irish Eyes Stable.
+We believe that communication is essential and provide regular updates on the progress of your horses so you always know what is happening at Irish Eyes Stable.

-Irish Eyes Stable, L.L.C was established in 2008 by former professional jockeys Gary Donahue and John Donahue Throughout the years many people have expressed an interest in horse ownership but the costs outweigh the risk for most potential investors.
+Irish Eyes Stable, L.L.C was established in 2008 by former professional jockeys Gary Donahue and John Donahue.
+Throughout the years many people have expressed an interest in horse ownership but the costs outweighs the risk for most potential investors.
 By creating investment partnership opportunities the cost is shared and the risk is minimized, therefore ownership becomes an affordable reality.
 We now have partners who share our vision and directly contribute to the success of Irish Eyes Stable.
-Gary is a hands on managing partner and makes it a priority to be available to the partners.
+Gary is a hands on managing partner and makes it his priority to be available to the partners.
 He believes that the insight and suggestions of all partners is the driving force behind Irish Eyes Stable.

 Become involved in the Sport of Kings without paying a king's ransom.
-Choose to become a partner of Irish Eyes Stable or invest as a fractional shareholder.
+Choose to become a partner in Irish Eyes Stable or invest as a fractional shareholder.
 What could be more exciting then watching your horse as it races down the stretch towards the finish line?
 The thrill of thoroughbred ownership can be yours with a small investment and minimal risk.
 Contact us today and join the exciting world of thoroughbred horse racing, breeding and sales.

 Our team takes a personal interest in each and every horse.
-The business is handled with dedication and focus keeping the best interests of our partners in mind.
+The business is handled with dedication and focus, keeping the best interests of our partners in mind.
 The care, breeding and prep work is in very capable hands.

-Irish Eyes will purchase a weanling for a investor and then prepare the young horse for the yearling sales in Florida or Kentucky .
+Irish Eyes will purchase a weanling for an investor and then prepare the young horse for the yearling sales in Florida or Kentucky .
 The weanling sales start in the fall and the yearling sales are the following year ten months later.

 Stallion Seasons / Shares and Mare Mating:

-We select the proper stallion for each mare through e-nick rating and true nicks.
+We select the proper stallion for each mare through e-nick rating and TrueNicks.
 Irish Eyes also negotiates with the stallion owners to ascertain the fair market value of stallion shares.